Bilateral relations Switzerland–Japan

 Japan is one of Switzerland's most important trade partners in Asia.
 The two countries have strong trade ties and a long history of close economic, political and multilateral cooperation.
 Relations are excellent and are maintained at the highest level.

-Since 2009, Switzerland and Japan have been engaged in a political dialogue aimed at promoting bilateral relations and cooperation between the two countries.
+Since 2009, Switzerland and Japan have been engaged in a political dialogue aimed at promoting bilateral relations and cooperation.

 Switzerland and Japan tend to adopt similar positions in multilateral forums, particularly on issues relating to international cooperation, peace policy and nuclear disarmament.
-Both Switzerland and Japan are serving as non-permanent members of the UN Security Council in 2023 and 2024.
+Both Switzerland and Japan held non-permanent seats on the UN Security Council in 2023 and 2024.

 Economic relations between Japan and Switzerland are very close.
 Japan is a priority country for the promotion of Swiss exports and Switzerland's third largest trading partner in Asia after China (including Hong Kong) and India.